Norma McCorvey: Death

-Norma McCorvey died of heart failure in Katy, Texas, on February 18, 2017, at the age of 69.
+Norma McCorvey died of cardiac arrest in Katy, Texas, on February 18, 2017, at the age of 69.

 AKA Jane Roe documentary

-On May 22, 2020, a documentary titled AKA Jane Roe aired on FX, describing McCorvey's life and the financial incentives to change her views on abortion.
-In an interview conducted for the film shortly before her death, in what she referred to as her "deathbed confession", McCorvey said her anti-abortion activism had been "all an act", which she did because she was paid, stating that she did not care whether a woman got an abortion.
-"I was the big fish.
+On May 22, 2020, FX aired a documentary titled AKA Jane Roe.
+It chronicled McCorvey's life and the financial incentives to change her views on abortion.
+In an interview conducted for the film shortly before her death, in what she referred to as her "deathbed confession", McCorvey said her anti-abortion activism had been "all an act", which she did because she was paid, saying she did not care whether a woman got an abortion: "I was the big fish.
 I think it was a mutual thing.
 I took their money and they'd put me out in front of the cameras and tell me what to say.
-That's what I'd say," McCorvey said.
-"If a young woman wants to have an abortion, that's no skin off my ass.
-That's why they call it choice," she added.
+That's what I'd say."
+McCorvey added: "If a young woman wants to have an abortion, that's no skin off my ass.
+That's why they call it choice."

-Robert Schenck, a formerly anti-abortion evangelical pastor who worked with McCorvey, verified the claim made in the documentary of McCorvey receiving financial compensation.
-He acknowledged that his group paid McCorvey to speak against abortion, stating: "Her name and photo would command some of the largest windfalls of dollars for my group and many others, but the money we gave her was modest.
+Robert Schenck, a formerly anti-abortion evangelical pastor who worked with McCorvey, verified the claim made in the documentary of her receiving financial compensation.
+He admitted his group paid her to speak against abortion: "Her name and photo would command some of the largest windfalls of dollars for my group and many others, but the money we gave her was modest.
 More than once, I tried to make up for it with an added check, but it was never fair."
 According to tax documents, McCorvey received at least $450,000 from anti-abortion groups during her years as an activist.
-Schenck said that he was surprised that McCorvey said she favored abortion rights, although he said that he knew she "harboured doubts about the pro-life message she was telegraphing".
+Schenck said he was surprised that McCorvey later stated she favored abortion rights, although he said he knew she "harboured doubts about the pro-life message she was telegraphing".